PapaPops/neural-network-and-handwritten-digit-classifier/README.md

 Down bellow you can see the xor problem being solved and also the model being used for classification of handwritten digits (trained on the mnist dataset, with a model the shape of {784,16,12,10}).

+The data of mnist the network can also be found above and can be used at will in the mnist_neural_network_final.nn file.

 # notes
 The binary only works on linux, in order to test for other systems this needs to be recompiled.